drasch/talks/talk-triagile-2025-not-scrum/index.md

 ::: notes

-This is my note.

-- It can contain Markdown
+- participation comes in many forms
+- how are you going to show up?
-- like this list
+-
 :::

 ## only how we react

 ## you are the problem

+## not really

+## are you ready to be the hero?

-# the struggle bus
+# the struggle bus {.text-hl data-background-image="bus.jpg"}